-The future of the U.S. apple industry may be determined in large part by the industry’s ability to improve its access to foreign markets through negotiation of free trade agreements with overseas customers.
+The future of the U.S. apple industry will be determined in large part by improved access to foreign markets through negotiation of free trade agreements with overseas customers.

 India had risen to the number two export market in 2018, but 70% retaliatory tariffs eliminated that market at a cost to the industry of $500 million in lost sales.